MyBord/mybord-client/docs/projectManagement.md

    the frame.
 Only animate the frame when the user initializes / loads / refreshes the application when the user has already been authenticated and their session is maintained.
   * create error page if server is down
-  * add react lazy loading to all files that use switch statements
   * replace error lottie
   * add query string for filters
   * tooltip.tsx has a dependency cycle